 8. Don’t Forget About Yourself

 One of the goals we often overlook when considering professional development is our own mental and psychological wellbeing.
 Being an educator is a difficult job.
-While we want to do our jobs and possible, we must still take time for ourselves to give our students the best.
+While we want to do our jobs and possible, we must still give our students the best.
 We have to give ourselves the mental space to distress, and this has to be one of our key goals.
 We cannot help our students if we are burnt out and can hardly make it through the day.

 9. Stay Organized

 A key goal should be to get organized in our professional and personal lives.
 It is hard to do our best work if we can’t find our supplies and are constantly searching for our materials.
 Teacher planners can help to organize the year ahead.